-Why read this? : We share the pros and cons of early adopters.
+Why read this? : We share what’s good and bad about early adopters.
 Learn why they’re such an attractive segment for new products and services.
 But also why it takes a lot of work to keep them happy.
-Read this to learn how to fit early adopters into your marketing planning.
+Read this to learn the role of early adopters in your marketing plan.

 You use the model to identify which customers to target at each stage.
 The customers who like to be the first with innovations are the innovators and early adopters.

 The challenge of driving trial